ghostbatdev/GhostBat/README.md

 ## ⚠️ Security Notice – Antivirus False Positives

-GhostBat is **closed-source software**, and the ZIP package includes only compiled executable files.
+GhostBat is **closed-source software**, and the ZIP package includes compiled executable files and libraries only.

-Because the executables are **not digitally signed**, some antivirus programs (especially Windows Defender) may falsely flag GhostBat as a threat (e.g. `Sabsik.FL.A!ml`).
+Because the executables are **not digitally signed**, some antivirus programs — especially *Windows Defender* — may falsely flag GhostBat as a threat (e.g. `Sabsik.FL.A!ml`).
-This is a **false positive**, caused by automated heuristic scans — not due to malicious behavior.
+This is a **false positive**, triggered by automatic heuristic scans — not due to actual malicious behavior.

 GhostBat:

-- ✅ Does not modify Windows registry
+- ✅ Does not modify the Windows registry
 - ✅ Does not communicate with external servers
 - ✅ Does not install hidden services
-- ✅ Performs only local and reversible file operations
+- ✅ Performs only local, reversible operations under user control

 🛡️ The software is safe if downloaded from the [official GitHub release page](https://github.com/ghostbatdev/GhostBat/releases)

-If flagged, you may safely add the executable to your antivirus exclusions.
+### 🔧 Recommended Exclusions

+To ensure proper functionality and avoid false detections, we recommend manually excluding:

+- The **main folder** where the ZIP contents were extracted (includes files such as `GhostBat.exe`, `GhostBat.dll`, etc.)
+- The **`mod/` folder** generated inside **RetroBat**, if you choose to apply the mod (this folder is copied after user confirmation)

+These folders contain executables and linked libraries that may be flagged by antivirus heuristics.
+Excluding the full folder ensures stable operation and prevents automatic quarantine or deletion.

 ---